 It can be effective for pest control

 Many gardeners swear that coffee grounds are great for pest control, as the grounds can deter slugs, snails, some beetles, and possibly ants.
 Early research suggests that these bugs stay away from this substance since compounds like caffeine and diterpenes are toxic to many creepy crawlies.
 There could be a correlation between the caffeine that exists in coffee, which may deter some insects.
-Either way, coffee grounds could make for an easy pest control solution.
+Either way, coffee grounds could make for an easy and organic pest control solution.

 Coffee grounds are a perfect addition to compost